MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

-**Mode OnlyForLocalUsers.
-Outgoing call and user is in the same location as the SBC**
+#### Outgoing call and user is in the same location as the SBC

+Table 11

 | Mode | User | Site | Call direction |
 |:------------|:-------|:-------|:-------|